Part IIB guide

 For all IIB coursework submitted after the given deadline a penalty of 20% of maximum achievable marks per week or part week that the work is late will be applied.

-There are a number of reasons why it may not be possible to submit on time, please refer to the Rearranging coursework and allowances guidelines for guidance.
+There are a number of reasons why it may not be possible to submit on time, please refer to the policy on deadline extensions.

 Each student must undertake a major individual design, research and/or computer project at a high technological level on a topic of practical relevance.
 A member of CUED staff will act as your project supervisor.
 Your project is a very important part of the final year and is expected to take up roughly half your working time throughout the whole of that year.